fabric8io-images/fish-pepper/README.md

-## fish-pepper - Spice up your ocean life
+## fish-pepper - Spicing up the ocean

 `fish-pepper` allows you to create many similar Dockerfiles based on templates.
 When creating Dockerfiles for various